hsxian/QianMo/README.md

 # QianMo

-This routine is used to classify tracks.
-The core part is to calculate the minimum common subsequence of the trajectory code.All trajectories eventually generate a trajectory family tree.
+This routine is used to cluster tracks.The core part is to calculate the minimum common subsequence of the trajectory code.All trajectories eventually generate a trajectory family tree.

 ![img](img/71to20.png)